oqolarte/oblong/content/project/feb2022-photos.md

 Decent cameras, even secondhand ones, do not come cheap.

-With today's technology, though, it's not farfetch to get into wanting to take pictures with a bit of style, now that we have cameras in smartphones, which in turn are as accessible now as ever.
+With today's technology, though, it's not far-fetched to get into wanting to take pictures with a bit of style, now that we have cameras in smartphones, which in turn are as accessible as ever.
-This is even more evident in social media platforms dedicated to sharing photos with other people.
+This is more evident in social media platforms dedicated to sharing photos with other people.

-What I did, however, was to borrow, if only for a month, somebody's rarely used digicam, and tried photography for one month.
+What I did, however, was to borrow, if only for a month, somebody's rarely used digicam, and tried photography.

-I took no formal classes that taught me how to properly do it.
+I took no formal classes teaching me how to properly do it.
 Maybe one or two YouTube videos on the basics;
 maybe another one or two articles about it.
 Perhaps, you can see the result of this going by gut feel alone in all of the photos here.

-Objectively, I think the end results are a bit bland (but I'm happy to hear your thoughts!).
+Objectively, I think the end results are a bit bland---but I'm happy to hear your thoughts!
 On the other hand, by foregoing the technicalities at this early stage, I have allowed myself to be in the moment, not sweating the small things about taking the perfect shot.